>> 1 1/2 cups dandelion flowers

-Start by washing the flowers and cut their base to help detach the yellow petals from the green leaves.
+Cut their base to help detach the yellow petals from the green sepals.

 In a saucepan, cover the dandelion petals with water.
 Mix well until all petals are covered.
-Bring to a boil, cover and let infuse in the fridge overnight.
+Bring to a boil and immediately remove from heat.
+Cover, let cool, then let infuse in the fridge overnight.

 Wild Edibles in Recipe: Dandelion